-Puglia, also known as Apulia, is renowned for its rugged coastline, gorgeous olive fields, and rich cultural legacy.
-Throughout generations, Puglia has been quietly perfecting its winemaking technique.
+Puglia, also known as Apulia, is renowned for its sandy beaches, gorgeous olive fields, and rich cultural legacy.
+Also, the people of Puglia have quietly perfected their winemaking technique over the generations.

-Join us as we unearth the hidden gems of Southern Italian wine, exploring rare grape varietals, showcasing renowned vineyards, and delving into the exquisite tastes of this charming region!
+Join us as we unearth the hidden gems of Italian wine.
+We’ll explore rare grape varietals, showcase renowned vineyards, and delve into the exquisite tastes of this charming region!

 This delightful exploration is brought to you by Helen Ruiz, a distinguished sommelier and a co-founder at winerooster.com.